andreasalx/symfony-5-bootstrap/README.md

 `$ docker-compose stop`

 ## Traefik
-In order to work with Traefik, the user has two available options.
-The first one is to add following lines to the machine's host file:
+In order to work with Traefik, you have to add following lines to the machine's host file:

 ```
 127.0.0.1 symfony_app